What Is ‘Vega’ in Options Trading and How Does It Relate to Implied Volatility?

 Vega is highest for at-the-money options and options with a long time to expiration.
 Traders use vega to manage their exposure to IV changes, buying vega when they expect IV to rise and selling vega when they expect it to fall.

-Which Greek Letter Measures the Sensitivity of the Option Price to IV?
+Which Greek Measures Sensitivity to Interest Rate Changes?